liferay/liferay-docs/userGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 ### Add

-As an administrator, the first menu on the dockbar is the *Add* menu.
+As an administrator, the *Add* menu is the first item on the dockbar.
 This menu contains a list of items that you can add either to the page or to the current site.

 ![Figure 1.3 Add Menu from the Dockbar](../../images/01-add-menu-from-dockbar.png)

 **Page:** adds a new page at the current navigation level.

-**Applications:** contains a list of common portlets that you can add to the page, such as web content display, asset publisher, document library display, and navigation.
+**Applications:** contains a list of common portlets that you can add to the page, such as web content display, asset publisher, documents and media display, and navigation.
 These portlets are covered in chapters 3 and 4.

 **More:** shows a list of all the currently deployed portlets, divided into categories.
 You can search for portlets in the list or use the search bar.
 To add a portlet to the current page, click the *Add* button next to a portlet, or drag the portlet from the menu to where you want it on the page.